 Sounds extreme, but could it actually happen?
 In some states, maybe.
 Thankfully, that kind of scenario has become much less likely since South Carolina adopted the standard of comparative negligence.

-The South Carolina comparative negligence statute and its associated rules lay out what to do if multiple people are involved in an incident where someone gets injured.
+The South Carolina comparative negligence law and its associated rules lay out what to do if multiple people are involved in an incident where someone gets injured.
 Comparative negligence (sometimes called “modified comparative negligence”) means being held responsible for your portion of the blame for an accident or incident.
 The jury compares your negligence and the negligence of the other party and assigns a percentage of fault to each of you.

 By rule, you can only potentially collect for the percentage of the accident that wasn’t your fault.
 In order to figure out how much at fault each person is, a jury compares all the negligence and assigns a percentage of fault to each party.